This post may contain affiliate links.

-Some of the most grin inducing flavors of my life have emerged from this little bakery: feather light English muffin breakfast sandwiches, Tom’s Tomato soup, Peanut Butter Sandwich Cookies, Triple Coconut Cream Pie, and, what I’ll share with you today, Chocolate Truffle Cookies.
+Some of the most grin inducing flavors of my life have emerged from this little bakery: feather light English muffins and breakfast sandwiches, Tom's Tomato soup, Peanut Butter Sandwich Cookies, Triple Coconut Cream Pie, and, what I'll share with you today, Chocolate Truffle Cookies.

 Just look at this cover.
 What don't you want to try?
 That grilled cheese sandwich is on my short list.

 These cookies were the 'teaser recipe' on the Tom Douglas blog before the book release, so you can see the recipe from the book verbatim here.
 I couldn't leave well enough alone though, so I swapped in whole grain flour and reduced the sugar a bit.
 Who would notice with 2 pounds (!) of chocolate?
 These little chocolate bombs are hardly health food regardless of these changes.
 But, oh, are they delicious.
 If you're neutral about chocolate, you might skip these.
 But if you bliss out on a bite of a butter laden, bittersweet chocolate truffle - these cookies are for you.
 (As are these deeply chocolaty World Peace Cookies!)

 The methods for making the dough and baking it are worth noting: